Skip to content

 As the first vehicle begins to move forward, the strap stretches and pulls the stuck vehicle free.

 Recovery straps are safer for this type of usage than chain.
-These products are easier to use and they are not nearly as heavy.
+These straps are easier to use, and they are not nearly as heavy.

-Making sure your recovery strap is in good shape is very important before using.
-Any frayed or worn straps increases the likelihood of breakage during a recovery.
+Ensuring your recovery strap is in good shape is very important before use.
+Any frayed or worn straps increase the likelihood of breakage during a recovery.
 Straps with faded color are also more apt to break during usage.
 Store straps out of sunlight and away from excessive heat.
 Straps perform well in cold temps as well as heat.
 However, never use these products in temperatures in excess of 194 degrees Fahrenheit.

-To clean your strap, spray with water and do not use chemicals.
+To clean your strap, spray it with water and do not use chemicals.

 Tow Straps